 Some of my favorite music comes from bands I hated at first, but in the case of the Fab Four, the more I tried, the more each song somehow became even more cheesy and terrible.
-When I sat down to make this list of the Beatles songs that barf the hardest, I realized that I could have made a top 30, or top 100.
+When I sat down to make this list of the Beatles songs that barf the hardest, I realised that I could have made a top 30, or top 100.

-Think of this as an opening of a discussion—the inauguration of a Hall of Anguish in the Rock 'n' Roll Hall of Fame.
+Think of this as an opening of a discussion - the inauguration of a Hall of Anguish in the Rock 'n' Roll Hall of Fame.
 For a complete list of the worst songs by the Beatles, gather their discography into one long queue and press play.

 10. "Here Comes the Sun"

 The introduction melody to this song reminds me of waking up in a coffee commercial.
 A young man opens his eyes, stretches, puts on his slippers, and comes downstairs to find a steaming cup of cocoa, made by a magic elf.
 He laughs and shrugs at no one.
 He takes the cup and goes to stand at the window, sipping gently, watching robins frolic in the snow.
 For some reason, it is Christmas.
 It's always Christmas in Beatleland to me, because if Jesus existed and came down to earth he would probably listen to cheeky pop-dad bullshit like the Beatles.